fear-rush/portfolio-rewrite/src/content/projects/feedforward.md

 - **Real-Time Updates**: Automatically synchronizes food-sharing activities using Firebase.
 - **Chat Feature**: Allows receivers and givers of food to communicate directly within the application.
 - **Gamification Feature**:
-  - Introduced a **leaderboard** that ranks users based on their contributions to food sharing.
+  - Introduced a leaderboard that ranks users based on their contributions to food sharing.
   - Unique badges with color for top contributors who frequently share food.
-  - Encourages participation through friendly competition, tapping into the **natural human tendency to compete and strive for recognition**.
+  - Encourages participation through friendly competition, tapping into the natural human tendency to compete and strive for recognition.
 This creates a sense of achievement while promoting sustainable practices.

 ## Screenshots

 ### 1. Home Page
 ![Home page](/assets/projects/feedforward/home-page.webp)

 The home page provides options for users to sign in or sign up.
-New users can create an account using the **Sign Up** button, while existing users can access their accounts through the **Sign In** button.
+New users can create an account using the Sign Up button, while existing users can access their accounts through the Sign In button.

 ### 2. Dashboard Page
 ![Dashboard page](/assets/projects/feedforward/dashboard-page.webp)

 Authenticated users are directed to the dashboard page.
 It features:
-- A **banner image** that links to articles or news related to food waste when clicked.
+- A banner image that links to articles or news related to food waste when clicked.
-- A **status bar** displaying the user's name, total food shared, total points, and a button to access the leaderboard modal.
+- A status bar displaying the user's name, total food shared, total points, and a button to access the leaderboard modal.
-- A **floating action button** with the following options:
+- A floating action button with the following options:
-  - **Home Button**: Redirects to the dashboard.
+  - Home Button: Redirects to the dashboard.
-  - **Share Food Button**: Opens a form to share food.
+  - Share Food Button: Opens a form to share food.
-  - **Profile Button**: Directs the user to their profile page.
+  - Profile Button: Directs the user to their profile page.

 ### 3. Leaderboard
 ![Leaderboard](/assets/projects/feedforward/leaderboard.webp)